-ANDARES emerged in 2014 from an investigation by Artistic Director Anne Bluethenthal into the personal, corporeal, and geo-political dimensions of forgiveness.
-During Bluethenthal’s research, colleague and cultural geographer Luz Mena brought forward complex and compelling stories from her birthplace, El Salvador.
-The country—still reeling from the brutal years of civil war in the 80’s—was seeing a nascent movement of historical memory, arising in the presence of their first left wing government since the war.
-The importance of this historical moment, reflected in the lifting of this 30+ year silence around the thousands of disappeared and the crimes against humanity—which were sanctioned and supported in part by the US government—brought Bluethenthal and Mena to El Salvador.
-Averse to using these vivid and powerful stories without the voice and presence of those stories’ tellers, the artists intended to talk with survivors in person and explore any potential project that may emerge.
+ANDARES emerged in 2014 from an investigation into forgiveness, the personal, bodily, and geo-political dimensions of it.
+During Anne Bluethenthal’s research, cultural geographer Luz Mena began to share stories from her birthplace, El Salvador.
+The country—still reeling from the brutal years of civil war in the 80’s—was seeing a nascent historical memory movement, lifting more than 30 years of silence around the thousands of disappeared citizens, and the countless crimes against humanity—which were sanctioned and supported in part by the US government.
+Bluethenthal and Mena went together to El Salvador, intending to talk with survivors in person and explore any potential project that may emerge.

-It was during this first exploratory trip to San Salvador, that Bluethenthal and Mena met the 6 extraordinary individuals—artists, activists, survivors—that would become the co-creators of ANDARES: Godofredo Echeverría, Roberto Gómez, Mauricio López Guillén, Patricia Morales, René Muñoz, Ennio Antonio Sol Guerrero.
+During this first exploratory trip to San Salvador, Bluethenthal and Mena met the 6 extraordinary individuals—artists, activists, survivors—that would become the co-creators of ANDARES: Godofredo Echeverría, Roberto Gómez, Mauricio López Guillén, Patricia Morales, René Muñoz, Ennio Antonio Sol Guerrero.

 PHASE ONE: ANDARES, San Francisco